 Alright, without further adieu, let’s talk about the five things you can do right now that will minimize the amount of spam clogging up your inbox.

-Every email service will likely have some filter, but you need to keep training to make it as efficient as possible.
+Every email service will likely have some filter, but you must keep training to make it as efficient as possible.
 You do this by finding spam and reporting it.

-Remember, though, that you’re unfair to them if you subscribed for an email newsletter or other service and report them for sending you’ spam.
+Remember, though, that you’re unfair to them if you subscribe for an email newsletter or other service and report them for sending you spam.
 If you no longer wish to receive these legitimate emails, take a couple of seconds to ‘unsubscribe.’
 It should be quick and painless.

 Please do NOT click on a link or reply to it.
 Whatever you do, the moment you notice it’s spam, close it, report it as such, and delete it.
 Sure, it can feel good spotting spam, but if you reply to tell the sender how perverted and sick they are, they’ll know they have a legitimate address, and you can probably expect a mountain more spam emails coming through.